We may earn commission from affiliate links →

 Holy Trinity Church

-The Holy Trinity church is the largest Orthodox church in Georgia, at 101 mt high, and is the 3rd tallest Eastern Orthodox Cathedral in the world.
-Although the church seems older it was only constructed in 2004.
+The Holy Trinity church is the largest Orthodox church in Georgia, at 101 mt high, and is the 3rd tallest Eastern Orthodox Cathedral globally.
+Although the church seems older, it was only constructed in 2004.

-The exterior part of the church has a garden with fountains and even a swimming pool where children can refresh themselves.
+The church’s exterior has a garden with fountains and even a swimming pool where children can refresh themselves.

-Be aware that to enter into the Holy Trinity church or any other church in Georgia, you kneed to respect their dress code.
-Women have to cover the hair with a scarf and use a skirt, you can use a scarf as a skirt.
+Be aware that you kneed to respect their dress code to enter into the Holy Trinity church or any other church in Georgia.
+Women have to cover the hair with a scarf and wear a skirt; you can use a scarf as a skirt.
 Also, men have to wear pants.

 Cross The Peace Bridge And Relax In Ride Park

 The Ride park is a pleasant park along the riverbanks of the river Kura.
-It is a place to relax, for kids to play and to enjoy the views of the old town, the fortress and the Statue of Mother Georgia.
-It is especially beautiful at night with everything illuminated.
+It is a place to relax, for kids to play, and to enjoy the views of the old town, the fortress, and the statue of Mother Georgia.
+It is exceptionally beautiful at night with everything illuminated.

-The park has several paths, pools, fountains and plenty of places to sit.
-It also has 2 futuristic metallic tubes, where are a concert hall and an exhibition center.
+The park has several paths, pools, fountains, and plenty of places to sit.
+It also has two futuristic metallic tubes, where are a concert hall and an exhibition center.
 They give a contemporary look to the old town.

 One of the most eye-catching aspects of the park and the city is the Peace Bridge.
 This footbridge made of glass and steel it is very Avant-garde.
 At night it illuminates with different colors and sequences.
 It is pretty fun just walking on the bridge at night and watching the color change suddenly as people activate motion sensors on the bridge.